kamallahare/singma-demo/README.md

 # singma-demo
-this is a Demo for Git and Github class. muamm is my life &amp; me aslso his &heart;
+this is a Demo for Git and Github class. muamm is my life &amp; me aslso his &hearte;